 Children are part of our worshiping community.
 We love for them to participate as they can, learning the songs of our faith, and how to pray.
 We consider the voices of children and the sounds of babies in worship to be a joyful noise to the Lord.
 For those who wish, childcare is provided every Sunday during all worship services.

-Our contemporary worship service is held at 9:45 AM every Sunday Morning, led by the collective talents of the Grateful Bread band this service is casual and full of energy.
+Our contemporary worship service is held every Sunday Morning, led by the collective talents of the Grateful Bread band this service is casual and full of energy.
 Contemporary Worship is held in our Fellowship Hall.
 Children’s Sunday School is provided for children PreK3 - 5th Grade year-round.

 CHILDREN'S MISSION WORKSHOP